 Blood samples were collected from the central ear artery after applying a local anesthetic and disinfecting the area with 70% ethanol.
 A few drops of blood were placed directly onto a Contour TS glucometer (Bayer HealthCare, Germany) and the glucose concentration (mg/100 mL) was recorded.

-GTT procedure
+The Glucose Tolerance Test (GTT) procedure

-Four key steps were implemented to conduct the Glucose Tolerance Test (GTT): 1) Overnight Fasting: Rabbits were subjected to fasting overnight to establish a baseline; 2) Fasting Blood Sample: A fasting blood glucose sample was collected following the fasting period; 3) Glucose Administration: Each rabbit was given a glucose load of 1 g/kg orally; and 4) Post-Load Sampling: After the glucose administration, blood samples were taken every 30 minutes for a duration of three hours to monitor glucose levels (Eyth et al., 2024; Moro & Magnan, 2025).
+Four key steps were implemented to conduct GTT: 1) Overnight Fasting: Rabbits were subjected to fasting overnight to establish a baseline; 2) Fasting Blood Sample: A fasting blood glucose sample was collected following the fasting period; 3) Glucose Administration: Each rabbit was given a glucose load of 1 g/kg orally; and 4) Post-Load Sampling: After the glucose administration, blood samples were taken every 30 minutes for a duration of three hours to monitor glucose levels (Eyth et al., 2024; Moro & Magnan, 2025).

 IR spectrometry